International Wire Transfer Fees & How to Avoid Them in 2026

 Scotiabank | 15 CAD |

-TD Bank | 17.5 CAD |
+TD Bank | 17.50 CAD |

-Banque Nationale | 5 CAD - 25 CAD depending on value |
+National Bank | 5 CAD - 25 CAD depending on value |

-*Information correct at time of writing - 5th December 2024
+*Information correct at time of writing - 21st March 2026

 Receiving your incoming payment to a bank isn’t the only option available to you.
 You can also open a multi-currency account which comes with account details for incoming payments, such as the Wise account.
-The Wise account has local and SWIFT account details in 20+ currencies including CAD and USD, which allows you to receive incoming payments conveniently.

 International wire transfer fees in Canada

 As a general rule, transferring money in person will be more expensive than doing so online or through your bank’s mobile banking service.
-You’ll also sometimes find that transferring money to another account within the same bank is cheaper than transferring money to a different bank.

-That said, the total cost of sending money overseas can still be pretty staggering.
+⚠️ That said, the total cost of sending money overseas can still be quite high.
 According to World Bank figures, the average cost of an international wire transfer can be around 6% of the amount transferred.
-These costs are usually divided into 3 different fee types - let’s break them down one by one.

-International wire transfer costs | Quick summary: |
+International wire transfer costs | Quick summary |

-Sender fees | This is the transfer fee the sender will pay to their bank - usually it’s more expensive to arrange your payment in person rather than online |
+➡️ Sender fees | This is the transfer fee the sender will pay to their bank - usually it’s more expensive to arrange your payment in person rather than online |

-Receiving fees | This fee goes to the recipient’s bank and is deducted before the payment is deposited to their account |
+📥 Receiving fees | This fee goes to the recipient’s bank and is deducted before the payment is deposited to their account.
+Depending on how you set up your payment, there are also likely to be receiving fees, including costs applied by the recipient’s own bank. |

-Exchange rate markup | This is a percentage fee which is added to the mid-market exchange rate to calculate the exchange rate you’re offered for your transfer |
+💱 Exchange rate markup | This is a percentage fee which is added to the mid-market exchange rate to calculate the exchange rate you’re offered for your transfer |

-From Canada you may have the choice of 2 different types of international transfer:
+💡 From Canada you may have the choice of 2 different types of international transfer:

 International Interac transfers